gauravbkhairnar/Build_Short_Evac_Time_QGIS_Plugin/README.md

 ## Step 2: Select Input Layers
 * If the Buildings, Evacuation Shelters, and Flood Inundation layers are already loaded in the QGIS Layers Panel, select them using the respective dropdown menus.
 * Alternatively, use the Browse buttons to select input layers directly from disk without adding them to the Layers Panel
+* Uploading DEM is optional.
+If it is provided, terrain slopes will be incorporated in walking time which will be more realistic.
+If DEM is not provided then terrain is assumed to be flat.
 ## Step 3: Select Output Folder (Optional)
 * Specify an output folder where the results will be saved.
 * If no output folder is provided, the plugin will automatically create temporary layers in memory.